Krista Gano - Chief Executive Officer/Founder/Director

 Krista Gano began her successful career in the entertainment industry at the young age of 22, when she starred in and produced the independent film, Chicks, Man.
-Following that triumph, she continued her education in the entertainment industry by immersing herself in the business aspect of Hollywood, spending the next five years as an assistant to a high-profile celebrity.
+Following that triumph, she continued her education in the entertainment industry by immersing herself in the business aspect of Hollywood, spending the next five years as an assistant to Dustin Hoffman.

-Krista eventually moved back to theatre and worked with Tony Award-winning producer Steven Eich at the Geffen Playhouse.
+Krista eventually moved back to theatre and worked with Tony Award-winning producer, Steven Eich, at the Geffen Playhouse.
 It was there that she refined her business skills by learning how to bridge the communication gap between management and artists.
 In 2002, Krista moved on to the Groundlings Theatre, where she held the position of Executive Director.
-She produced the Groundlings 30th Anniversary Season, which included a gala celebration co-hosted by alumni Will Ferrell, Cheryl Hines, Chris Kattan and Lisa Kudrow.
-Under her leadership, the Groundlings expanded their school and training divisions.
-During this time, Krista discovered a true passion for bringing the tools of improvisational training to the private sector.
+In addition to growing the theater, she pitched Groundlings content to studios, produced the Groundlings 30th Anniversary Season (co-hosted by Will Ferrell, Cheryl Hines, Chris Kattan and Lisa Kudrow) and worked with comedic actors such as Kristen Wiig, Michaela Watkins, Mikey Day, Annie Mumolo, Will Forte, Edi Patterson and Academy Award Winners, Jim Rash and Nat Faxon.
+Under her leadership, the Groundlings expanded their school and training divisions as well as working to preserve their 30 years of archives.

 After leaving the Groundlings in 2006, Krista co-founded Innovative Improv Solutions with David Jahn.
 It's here that she’s paired her natural abilities of improvisational training with her business background.
-Clients include 20th Century Fox, Fox Networks Group, Blue Sky Animation, ESPN, Sony Electronics, Sony Networks Entertainment Group, The Recording Academy (The Grammy’s), UCLA, Seattle Genetics, and RevGen Partners.
-Krista also serves on the faculty for Kaiser Permanente’s Clinician/Patient Communication Program and is a certified journaling instructor.
+Clients include 20th Century Fox, Fox Networks Group, Blue Sky Animation, ESPN, Sony Electronics, Sony Networks Entertainment Group, The Recording Academy (The Grammy’s), UCLA, Seattle Genetics, National Geographic, and Verizon Media.
+Krista also serves on the faculty for Kaiser Permanente’s Clinician/Patient Communication.

 Laura Carson is an actress, producer and writer with over 30 years of experience.
 She has taught theatre and filmmaking for 15 years at Idyllwild Arts Academy in Idyllwild, CA and is currently teaching on-camera acting classes with Working Artist Group in Denver, CO.
 In addition to performing in several plays in New York and Los Angeles, she has had two of her short plays, "Picking Up the Pieces" and "Suicide Phone," produced in NYC.
 Some of her film and television credits include LA to Vegas, American Crime, Criminal Minds: Beyond Borders, Drop Dead Diva, Grey's Anatomy, Gilmore Girls, Bruce Almighty, and national commercials for Capital One, Chili’s and Applebees.